xtemplate/gulp-xtemplate/README.md

 gulp.src('lib/**/*')
     .pipe(gulpXTemplate({
-        wrap: 'modulex', // defaults to modulex. set to define compiled to define() or kissy to KISSY.add
+        wrap: 'modulex', // defaults to modulex. set to define compiled to define() or kissy to KISSY.add. set to false compiled without wrapper.
         compileConfig: {
             isModule:1, // defaults to 1. use native template require
             catchError:false // defaults to false. whether to point to line of xtpl when exception occurs(impact performance)